Kondo phase diagram of quark matter: Formalism

-with $k=|\vec{k}\,|$.
-We obtain the same result for the left-handed light quark.
-The relations (\ref{eq:eigenmode1}) and (\ref{eq:eigenmode2}) are given by the bases of the linear combination of $\psi$ and $\Psi_{v}$.
+where $k=|\vec{k}\,|$ and numbers in the brackets indicate the number of degeneracy.
+Here we assume $\Delta^{i}=\Delta$ from light flavor symmetry.
+We obtain the same result for spin down.
+The relation (\ref{eq:eigenmode1}) is given by the linear combination of $\psi$ and $\Psi_{v}$.
 Notice that the mixing takes place only between a positive energy light quark and a heavy quark impurity.
+On the other hand, as seen in Eq.~(\ref{eq:eigenmode2}), the light antiquarks are completely decoupled from the heavy quark, because the heavy quark in the effective Lagrangian has no negative-energy component.
 The dispersions should possess information about the properties of the ground state in the single-particle picture in the mean-field approximation.
-In Fig.~\ref{fig:dispersion} we show the schematic picture of the dispersions of Eq.~(\ref{eq:eigenmode1}) for positive (left) and negative (right) values of $\lambda$.
+In Fig.~\ref{fig:dispersion} we show the schematic picture of the dispersions~(\ref{eq:eigenmode1}) for positive (left) and negative (right) values of $\lambda$.
 Because we consider high density states, we neglect the negative-energy component (\ref{eq:eigenmode2}).
-By using Eq.~(\ref{eq:eigenmode1}), we analyze the thermodynamic potential of the ground state.
+By using Eqs.~(\ref{eq:eigenmode1}) and (\ref{eq:eigenmode1.5}), we analyze the thermodynamic potential of the ground state.

-It is important to note that the three-dimensional momentum of a light quark, $k$, is a conserved quantity because the present mean-field maintains the translational invariance of the ground state.
+It is important to note that the three-dimensional momentum of a light quark, $k$, is a conserved quantity because the present mean fields maintain the translational invariance of the ground state.
 This is the case as long as the uniform density distribution of the heavy quark is considered.

+We comment that the nonzero value of the gap $\Delta^{i}$ in Eq.~(\ref{eq:gap1}) in the mean-field approximation breaks the symmetry in the original Lagrangian, i.e., the chiral symmetry for the light quarks and the heavy-quark (spin) symmetry (HQS) for the heavy quark impurities.
+We summarize the breaking pattern discussed in detail in Ref.~\cite{Yasui:2017izi}.
+The whole symmetry of the system and its breaking pattern is given by $ G \rightarrow H $ with the group\footnote{The $\mathrm{U}(1)_{\mathrm{A}}$ symmetry exists in our Lagrangian (\ref{eq:L}) although it should be anomalously broken when the fermions couple to gauge fields.
+If there was no $\mathrm{U}(1)_{\mathrm{A}}$ symmetry, the counterpart $\mathrm{U}(1)_{\mathrm{A}+\mathrm{HQS}_{h}}$ in $H$ would not hold.
+See also the discussion in the end of section~\ref{sec:results}.}